HISTORY - Tessuti di Sondrio

 Dalsasso archives since 1831

-At the dawn of the new millennium the famous Sondrio collections became even more impressive with the introduction of the Dalsasso Archives.
-This rich, precious wool archive based in Trentino was founded back in 1831.
-It was no longer a question of seeing a collection of fabrics, but of appreciating a lifestyle based on invaluable knowledge and tradition.
+With the arrival of the new millennium, our famous collections are further enriched with the introduction of the Dalsasso Archive, a precious wool archive from Trentino founded in 1831.
+It is not a simple collection of fabrics, but a lifestyle based on a deep knowledge of materials and an invaluable tradition.